EDU-301-20, Educational Psychology (FA14)

 METHODS OF INSTRUCTION:

-Large and small groups format; Lectures; Student Presentations; Reflections/Discussions/Critiques on readings; Service-Learning
+Large and small groups format; Lectures; Student Presentations; Reflections/Discussions/Debate/Critiques on readings

 REQUIREMENTS AND ASSIGNMENTS:

 JOURNAL: Each student is to enter a minimum of seven entries (one a week).
 The journal entry will track attempts to reach a particular goal that you have set for yourself.
+Seven entries will address the same topic.
 The area of improvement can relate to: academic (e.g. procrastination, managing time, study habits); social (e.g. speaking in front of a group); or personal behavior (e.g. health related, drinking more water, quit smoking).
 The entries are to be typed (Intasc 9; EDO 3).
 This assignment is due the night of the eighth session

 PHILOSOPHY OF EDUCATION: An initial philosophy of education is required for this course.
 It is to be entered into your e-portfolio.
 It is important to remember that this is a beginning statement that will develop over your course work and internship.
 This is a required e-portfolio artifact.

-LEARNING STYLES REFLECTIVE PAPER: This is a three page reflective document that identifies three theory-based learning styles and personally identifies the style that is most reflective of self.
+LEARNING PREFERENCE REFLECTIVE PAPER: This is a three page reflective document that identifies three theory-based learning preferences and personally identifies the style that is most reflective of self.
+Personality type, Multiple Intelligence, Learning Styles, Learning Differences are all topics that can be included.
 This is a required e-portfolio artifact.

 MOTIVATION INTERVIEW: A motivational survey will be discussed in class.
 Small groups will create content of survey.
 Each student is responsible for completing survey and interviewing a young child or young adult.

 BEHAVORIAL ANALYSIS PROJECT: Target behavior will be discussed in class.
 Students are to identify a particular child and implement a behavioral plan.
-Success and failures are to be reported.
+An optional one page paper that includes successes and failures of student implementation of behavioral plan may be submitted for extra credit.

 ARTICLE/SUMMARY/PRESENTATION: Each student will find an article on a topic related to educational psychology.
 This task will be completed twice throughout the sessions.
 Due dates will be noted during class (Intasc 1, 6, EDO 1).